fastrgv/AdaGate/README.md

 * Refined the measure that determines nearness to stargate event horizon, and triggers the wormhole traversal.
 * Now deliver two executables for Mac/OSX, defaulted to Low-Dpi.

-**ver 6.5.2 -- 26nov19**

-* Repaired a library problem with GNU/Linux build that limited portability.

-**ver 6.5.1 -- 24nov19**

-* Now using lightweight shaders that allow HighDpi on Mac/OSX.
-* New shaders also allow smooth running on an Intel NUC, with minimal graphics capability.
-* Using new, awesome lava shader & improved wormhole shader.

-**ver 6.5.0 -- 22nov19**

-* Updated/improved sounds & fragshaders in dungeons & wormhole.
-* Reduced graphical overburden that made level 3 unplayable on older hardware.

-**ver 6.4.9 -- 19nov19**

-* Updated to use SDL2 v2.0.9;
-* Updated Ada binding to SDL2;
-* Fixed a broken level 5.

-**ver 6.4.8 -- 15jun19**

-* Revised monkey motion is smarter and more realistic;  limited chatter.
-* Approach closer to stargates prior to wormhole effect.
-* Improved code organization by moving ada source code into subdirectories: src, adabindings, adautils.
-* Improved local wormhole passage.
-* Generalized avatar package to draw hats, turbans.
-Now default to Indiana Jones.

-**ver 6.4.7 -- 24jan19**

-* Improved ocean waves & foam;
-* Replaced tricky & obscure frag.shader-defined lava pool with a more comprehensible implementation using coherent noise, similar to the fireball;
-* Improved Stargate effects using an alternate spherical gridding & 3D Perlin coherent noise;

-**ver 6.4.6 -- 27dec18**

-* Changed partition to glass in 4th chamber;
-* Fixed dungeon logic error causing keyboard to be ignored whenever a gamepad or joystick was connected.
-* Improved default gamepad settings.
-* Now deliver 7z archives for better compression and simplicity of extraction.

-**ver 6.4.5 -- 19dec18**

-* Reenabled & improved trackpad zoom on OSX;
-* Zoom key z (return to default) is now incremental, like n & f;
-* Portal gun now disabled when not needed.

 ## More change-history at end of file.